ZiyangWang-Nah/CMEECourseWork/week2/README.md

 # Biological Computing in Python
 Python is a contemporary, user-friendly, interpreted (partially compiled) programming language designed with code readability as a priority.
 It offers a wide range of robust packages suitable for diverse biological applications and analyses.
 Python scripts in week2 help users in learning scientific programming for biology with Python.

 Scripts not for assigned practicals are generally used for giving a taste on certain aspects of Python language and can be directly run from the Bash terminal, using *python3 name-of-the-script.py*.
 Example usages of practical scripts will be given if necessary.
+The following python scripts are edited and tested on Python 3.12.3

 ## align_seqs.py
 This script align two DNA sequences read from a CSV file and save the best alignment and score to a text file.